robertdfrench/portunusd/CONTRIBUTING.md

 ### Add the Best Documentation you can Muster
-The PortunusD source code is documented in American English, with an attempt to use the 17th Edition of the Chicago Manual of Style (as best it can be stretched to apply to this kind of writing).
-If English is not your first language, or if writing is not your greatest passion, *I would be glad to help you*.
+The PortunusD source code is documented according to the 17th Edition of the Chicago Manual of Style (as best it can be stretched to apply to this kind of writing).
+If writing is not your strong suit, no worries!
+Give it your best shot and we'll be happy to work out the differences during code review.

-It's okay if your writing is imperfect, but it's not okay to expect the code to document itself.

 ### Read and Follow the Code of Conduct